 In 2012 Laura was described by the Guardian as a lawyer to watch.
-She is the founder member of national campaign group the Young Legal Aid Lawyers and she received both the 2010 Liberty Human Rights Young Person of the Year award and the 2009 Young Legal Aid Lawyer of the year award on behalf of the group.
+She founded the national campaign group the Young Legal Aid Lawyers and she received both the 2010 Liberty Human Rights Young Person of the Year award and the 2009 Young Legal Aid Lawyer of the year award on behalf of the group.
 In 2006 she was named Young Legal Aid Solicitor of the year.
-Laura is a visiting fellow at South Bank University where she teaches courses on Crime and Human Rights.
+Laura is a visiting fellow at South Bank University where she teaches courses on Human Rights.
 She was awarded a professional doctorate in youth justice at the University of Bedfordshire in August 2014.
-Laura is also a trustee of the Legal Action Group and is the legal director for the Howard League for Penal Reform.
+Laura is also Chair of the Legal Action Group, a Board member of the Legal Aid Practitioners’ Group, a committee member of the Association of Prison Lawyers, the Criminal Appeal Lawyers' Association and the Mental Health Lawyers’ Association.

 Laura is a solicitor with higher rights specialising in prison law, criminal appeals and public law.
 She has an expanding civil practice which encompasses damages claims for clients who have suffered unlawful treatment within the criminal justice system.
 She has particular expertise in representing vulnerable young people and those serving life sentences.